apptimistco/rfc/asn.md

 The removal flags may be reverted by removing the generated removal object (`asn/removals/SUM`) before garbage collection.

-### scan ###
-    scan LATITUDE LONGITUDE RANGE

-The device may exec this command in the `established` state to have the server forward marks within RANGE meters of LATITUDE and LONGITUDE degrees.
-A subsequent `scan` with zero RANGE discontinues forwarding of all MARK objects.
-These stop at `pause` so the device must issue another `scan` command to continue location reports after `resume`.

 ### trace ###
     trace [COMMAND [ARG]]